 I LOVE IT!!
 It’s flipping fantastic!

 Yes of course this facial tic causing debacle has me shouting at my family for a week like an enraged market trader, but man alive what better excuse can I use to pay such loving attention to my home.
-Those parts of my abode that are as neglected as my fingernails get the love and care they so poorly need, and no self motivation was required!!
+Those parts of my abode that are as neglected as my fingernails finally get the love and care they so poorly needed, and no self motivation was required

 A total win for a professional proscrastinator, and for that my dear mother-in-law I thank you sincerely from the bottom of my heart.